 New York State has ordered that the 60-day period for all marriage licenses that have been issued will be waived.
 For those who need a second marriage license due to expiration, the fees will be waived also.
-Further, issuance of new and replacement marriage licenses is now able to be done remotely until at least May 18th.
+Further, issuance of new and replacement marriage licenses is now able to be done remotely.
 Contact your town, village, or city clerk to inquire about obtaining a marriage license.
 A few conditions must be met to do this remotely:

 - You must have the capability to have live audio and video contact with the town, village, or city clerk from which you are getting the marriage license.
 Skype, Zoom, and Face Time all offer live audio and video options.